-Research and development expenses: Except for advance payments, which are recognized over the life of the contract, research and development costs are expensed as incurred.
+Research and development expenses: Except for advance payments which are recognized over the life of the contract, research and development costs are expensed as incurred.
 Research and development expenses include direct labor costs as well as the costs of contractors and other direct and indirect expenses (including an allocation of the costs of facilities).
 We expense amounts payable to third parties under collaborative product development agreements at the earlier of the milestone achievement or as payments become contractually due.
-For the three months ended March 26, 2011, and March 27, 2010, we recorded approximately \$0.3 million and \$1.1 million, respectively, of cost reimbursements from government grants as a reduction to research and development expenses.
+For the three months ended June 25, 2011, there were no cost reimbursements from government grants to offset research and development expenses.
+For the three months ended June 26, 2010, we recorded approximately \$3.4 million of cost reimbursements from government grants as a reduction to research and development expenses.
+For the six months ended June 25, 2011 and June 26, 2010, we recorded approximately \$0.3 million and \$4.5 million respectively, of cost reimbursements from government grants as a reduction to research and development expenses.